juan-phzy/foodtruck-app/README.md

 ```
 FOODTRUCK-APP
 │
+│── .expo                    # This folder automatically appears when a dev server is ran
+│
+│── android                  # This folder automatically appears when an android prebuild is created
+│
+│── ios                      # This folder automatically appears when an ios prebuild is created
+│
 ├── app
 │   ├── (tabs)               # Tab layout and related screens
 │   │   ├── _layout.tsx      # Tab layout file